 You will be advised of any charge due to being paid and the terms of a specific Licence for Re-use for Commercial Purposes will be agreed upon.
 This licence will be in line with the requirements of the Regulations and licensing terms and fees as laid down by the Office of Public Sector Information (OPSI).
 Some licences will be free; however, the Trust reserves the right, in certain circumstances, to charge a fee for the re-use of information which it deems to be of commercial value.

 In calculating a license fee the trust will take into account the following:

 - The trust's intellectual property, i.e. Information that has a commercial value.

 - A charge for this would be determined on a case-by-case basis.

 - Charges for staff time.
 An hourly charge will be made in respect of the staff time in making the information available to the applicant for re-use.
 However, this will be dependent upon the seniority of the member of staff required to process the request.

 The trust does not hold any exclusive agreements for the re-use of information.

 Enquiries and applications for a copy of your own health records fall under the Data Protection Act, rather than the Freedom of Information Act.

-There is a different procedure for requesting a copy of your own health records which you can find in our dedicated pages for patients.
+There is a different procedure for requesting a copy of your own health records which you can find on our dedicated page for patients.

-In accordance with the Freedom of Information Act 2000 Barts Health has adopted and maintains a publication scheme .
+In accordance with the Freedom of Information Act 2000 Barts Health has adopted and maintains a Freedom of information publication scheme.